jeffTheItGuy/Mobile-EcommerceStore/README.md

 ## About

-Nimbusurf Mobi Store is a sample shopping app that demonstrates a full e-commerce flow: product browsing, category filtering, cart management, wishlist, address selection, and checkout.
-It ships with local sample data out of the box, so it runs instantly without any backend setup.
+Nimbusurf Mobi Store is a shopping app that demonstrates a full e-commerce flow: product browsing, category filtering, cart management, wishlist, address selection, and checkout.

 ---